kulturkrock/screencrash-components/screen/README.md

 This is the screen component for Screencrash/Skärmkrock.

 ## Requirements
+Requirements are handled with the handy utility pipenv.
+Pipenv combines the strengths of pip and venv into one.

-Requirements are declared in the requirements.txt file.
-Run `pip install -r requirements.txt` in order to install these.
+Requirements are declared in the Pipfile.
+Run `pipenv install` in order to install these and initialize the venv.

 If you want to make it even easier, just run make in the screen folder.
 This will create a virtual environment for you and install all required packages in this environment.
-To enter the venv and get access to the installed requirements, run `venv\Scripts\activate.bat` (Windows) or `venv/Scripts/activate` (Unix).
+To enter the venv and get access to the installed requirements, run `pipenv shell`.

 ## Running tests
 The file screen.py is provided as an entry point for testing.
 Run this program to display videos or images.